 Regarding the former the range of products varies greatly from place to place, and in the entries where I know the state of affairs

-I have introduced a ternary notation:
+I use the following ternary notation:

 1 Limited range of basic products.
 Usually just a cupboard.